QuentinFombaron/moodle-block_point_view/README.md

 ## Usage

+**Important to know :**
+- Only **3** possible reactions are available ("Easy", "I'm getting better" and "So hard" by default).
+- Only **4** possible difficulty tracks (Green, Blue, Red and Black by default) are available.

-### 1.0 - How to display the details of an activity's reactions ?
+### 1.0 - How to display the details of an activity's reactions?

 <img src='https://cdn.pbrd.co/images/HvkE1M7.png' alt='1.0.1' height='50px' /><br />

-The emojis are initially grouped, it is enough to leave the mouse on the group so that the detail is displayed.
+The emojis are initially grouped; it is enough to leave the mouse on the group so that the detail is displayed.

 <img src='https://cdn.pbrd.co/images/HvkEq4M.png' alt='1.0.1' width='250px' />

-### 1.1 - How to react to an activity ?
+### 1.1 - How to react to an activity?

 <img src='https://cdn.pbrd.co/images/HvLuUJF.png' alt='1.1.1' width='250px' /><br />